Plugin Development

 Getting Started

 Plugins are loaded from ~/.config/vimcraft/plugins/.
-Create a .js file in this directory and it will be automatically loaded on startup.
+Create a .ts or .js file in this directory and it will be automatically loaded on startup.

 Plugin Structure